-35. In relation to this issue, provided the intended effect is clearly proved, the courts appear to have taken a relatively relaxed approach to the precise terms in which that effect was to be achieved in the instrument.
-In Swainland Builders Ltd v Freehold Properties Ltd [2002] EWCA 560 (a case concerning rectification for common mistake in a bilateral document) Peter Gibson LJ observed at paragraph 34:
+[35] In relation to this issue, provided the intended effect is clearly proved, the courts appear to have taken a relatively relaxed approach to the precise terms in which that effect was to be achieved in the instrument.
+In Swainland Builders Ltd v Freehold Properties Ltd [2002] EWCA Civ 560 at [34], [2002] All ER (D) 314 (Apr) at [34] (a case concerning rectification for common mistake in a bilateral document) Peter Gibson LJ observed:

-"Whilst it must be shown what was the common intention, the exact form of words in which the common intention is to be expressed is immaterial if in substance and in detail the common intention can be ascertained: Cooperative Insurance Society Ltd v Centremoor Ltd [1983] 2 EGLR 52 at page 54, per Dillon LJ, with whom Kerr and Eveleigh LJJ agreed."
+'Whilst it must be shown what was the common intention, the exact g form of words in which the common intention is to be expressed is immaterial if in substance and in detail the common intention can be ascertained: Co-operative Insurance Society Ltd v Centremoor Ltd [1983] 2 EGLR 52 at 54 per Dillon LJ, with whom Kerr and Eveleigh LJJ agreed.'

-See also Wills v Gibbs [2008] STC 808, per Rimer J (as he then was) at paragraph 25, Ashcroft v Barnsdale [2010] STC 2544, and Vallings v Gibbon [2013] EWHC 2862 (Ch).
+See also Wills v Gibbs [2007] EWHC 3361 (Ch) at [25], [2008] STC 808 at [25] per Rimer J (as he then was), Ashcroft v Barnsdale [2010] EWHC 1948 (Ch), [2010] STC 2544, and Vallings v Gibbon [2013] EWHC 2862 (Ch).

-- 36. I have already found that in the present case the Claimant has established what was actually intended to be the effect of the Deed of Variation, namely to redirect the entirety of Ellen's entitlement under Hilda's Will to the Four Charities, rather than just her entitlement in respect of the residue.
-In my view that intention has been proved with the requisite precision, even though, as the Claimant indicates in the Witness Statement, there may be more than one route to achieving this within the Deed of Variation. - 37.
-The Claimant submits that if rectification of the Deed of Variation is granted, it should be implemented by providing for the deletion of clause 2(a) of the Hilda's Will, which made the specific devise of the Property to Ellen.
-It is clear that this, when combined with the Deed of Variation's existing redirection of the residue of Hilda's estate to the Four Charities, would achieve the Claimant's original intention.
-I also accept that this is the route which is most consistent with the premise upon which the Memoranda were made.
+[36] I have already found that in the present case the claimant has established what was actually intended to be the effect of the deed of variation, namely to redirect the entirety of Ellen's entitlement under Hilda's Will to the four charities, rather than just her entitlement in respect of the residue.
+In my view that intention has been proved with the requisite precision, even though, as the claimant indicates in the witness statement, there may be more than one route to achieving this within the deed of variation.

+[37] The claimant submits that if rectification of the deed of variation is granted, it should be implemented by providing for the deletion of cl 2(a) of a the Hilda's Will, which made the specific devise of the Property to Ellen.
+It is clear that this, when combined with the deed of variation's existing redirection of the residue of Hilda's estate to the four charities, would achieve the claimant's original intention.
+I also accept that this is the route which is most consistent with the premise upon which the memoranda were made.